jss367/rationality_taboo/README.md

 Multiple screens - clue giver, censor, "not your turn yet" - should that page list that order that people will be in?

-- i think the censor should be the person who went last.

 - separate clues by difficulty? e.g. coherent extrapolated volution is hard mode?